efuaemuan/BankApplication/README.md

 # Bank Application
-A simple Bank Application written in python capable of depositing funds, withdrawing funds, checking balance, and checking user's information.
+A simple python bank application capable of depositing funds, withdrawing funds, checking balance, and checking user's information..

 ### How to use <br />
 To begin: